Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

-It is important to know that alcohol-induced seizures could happen for many reasons.
-However, you face a higher risk of developing these seizures if you have one of the following risk factors:
+Alcohol-induced seizures could happen for many reasons.
+However, you face a higher risk of developing them if you have one of the following risk factors:

 The main characteristics of seizures associated with delirium tremens include:

-However, withdrawal symptoms that accompany delirium tremens do not need to be present while a person experiences a seizure.
+However, withdrawal symptoms accompanying delirium tremens do not need to be present when a person experiences a seizure.

-Alcohol poisoning can lead to seizures as well as other health issues like Alcohol Use Disorder and weight gain.
-However, these seizures may not be a result of the alcohol intake itself.
-Instead, lower blood sugar or head trauma caused by a sudden fall could be the underlying causes.
+Alcohol poisoning can lead to seizures, but these may not result from the alcohol intake itself.
+Lower blood sugar or head trauma caused by a sudden fall could be the underlying cause.

-Drinking to intoxication and binge drinking are dangerous behaviors.
-Current evidence shows these behaviors are highly associated with seizures.
-In such cases, seizures may be worse if they do occur.
+Current evidence shows that drinking to intoxication and binge drinking are highly associated with seizures.
+In such cases, episodes may be worse if they do occur.4

-Currently, there have not been enough clinical trials to show the efficacy and safety of antiepileptic drugs (AEDs) in people who are alcohol-dependent.
+Currently, there have not been enough clinical trials to show the efficacy and safety of antiepileptic drugs (AEDs) in alcohol-dependent people.8

 However, there have been reports that the risk of seizure increases in an alcohol-dependent person who misuses a sedative and takes nonsedative AEDs.

-Overall, an alcohol-dependent person is recommended to seek care first for alcohol dependence before any drug treatment for non-withdrawal-related seizures.
-This approach minimizes the likelihood of drug use, drug intoxications, drug-alcohol interactions, and seizures.
+Overall, an alcohol-dependent person should seek care first for alcohol dependence before any drug treatment for non-withdrawal-related seizures.
+This approach minimizes the likelihood of:

 Other factors that accompany excessive drinking and could increase the risk of seizures include:

 Alcohol seizures can be dangerous and even life-threatening.
-When you experience this type of seizure, you can hurt yourself by biting your tongue or hitting your head.
+Experiencing this kind of seizure can make you hurt yourself by biting your tongue or hitting your head.
 You can even stop breathing.

 Doctors may consider three different approaches to treat alcohol seizures, including:

-If you or a loved one suffer from alcohol addiction, you have many different therapy options available:
+If you or a loved one suffer from alcohol addiction, you have different treatment options available:

 In this article